 W - Withdrawn, passing work being done in a course dropped either by withdrawal from school or by permission of the director.

-WF - Withdrawn failing, failing work being done at the time of withdrawal or course is dropped after the deadline for schedule changes (4 days after classes begin).
+WF - Withdrawn Failing, failing work being done at the time of withdrawal or course is dropped after the deadline for schedule changes (4 days after classes begin).
+Please refer to your home schools withdrawn failing policies.

 VIRTUAL EDUCATION